What is a Political Action Committee (PAC)?

 - The name and address of any individual or source making the contribution;

 - The identification of any publicly identified class of individuals that makes a contribution

 - The name and address of any political action committee, group, or entity

 - Contributions received by a political action committee that have a value of $50 or less need not be reported individually, but may be listed on the report as an aggregate total.
 However, two or more contributions from the same source that have an aggregate total of more than $50 may not be reported in the aggregate, but shall be reported separately.

 State law does not prohibit federal PACs from donating money to state PACs, PICs, political parties, or candidates.
-Federal Political Action Committees making political expenditures in Utah are required to comply with Utah's financial disclosure laws.
+Federal PACs making political expenditures in Utah are required to comply with Utah's financial disclosure laws.